TheOtherUser3/cs412/README.md

 This repository serves as a portfolio of Django-based full-stack web applications developed over the course of CS412 at Boston University.
 It contains both guided class examples and homework projects, progressing from introductory Django concepts to a full-scale final project.

-The capstone project in this repository is the Snake AI Arena, located in the `/project` directory.
-Due to course requirements, all applications are maintained within this single repository during the semester.
+The capstone project in this repository is the Snake Arena, located in the `/project` directory.

 ---

 ## Capstone Project